Top Core Exercises for Hypertrophy: Build a Stronger Midsection

 Why are core exercises important for hypertrophy?

-Core exercises are important for hypertrophy because a strong midsection provides stability and support for the rest of the body during compound movements and lifts.
-Additionally, a well-developed core can improve overall athletic performance and reduce the risk of injury.
+Core exercises are vital for hypertrophy because a strong midsection provides stability for the rest of the body during compound movements.
+Additionally, a well-developed core enhances overall athletic performance and can reduce the risk of injuries, facilitating better results in hypertrophy training.

 What are the top core exercises for hypertrophy?

 Some of the top core exercises for hypertrophy include planks, Russian twists, hanging leg raises, cable crunches, and weighted decline sit-ups.
-These exercises target the abdominal muscles, obliques, and lower back to promote muscle growth and strength.
+These exercises specifically target the abdominal muscles, obliques, and lower back, promoting muscle growth and strength.

 How often should core exercises be performed for hypertrophy?